This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 Indian Head is one of only three sections of rock on Fraser Island, and this area was named by Captain James Cook who, whilst sailing his ship the Endeavour, spotted a group of Aboriginals standing on the headland.

-It offers panoramic views over the beach and ocean, and is a prime whale watching spot – we saw a few humpbacks migrating past, just magical!
+It offers panoramic views over the beach and ocean, and is a prime whale-watching spot – we saw a few humpbacks migrating past, just magical!

-7. Champagne Pools
+7. Swim at the Champagne Pools

 Just north of Indian Head is possibly the most popular swimming spot on Fraser, and for good reason, especially on a sunny day!
 Our kids, and us big kids enjoyed a low tide dip in the clear, bubbling sea water of Champagne Pools, which is aptly named.